azhar-patel/HVAC_AutoCAD_2019/README.md

-# HVAC_AutoCAD_2019.. just crested rhis repo to store dewaing pdf
+# HVAC_AutoCAD_2019.
+Created this repo to store AutoCAD pdf